-Define your concrete tombstone with a colorant such as Deco Gel Concrete Acid Stain and DCI Acetone-based Concrete Dye.
+Define your concrete tombstone with a colorant such as Deco Gel Stain and Acetone-based Concrete Dye.

-• We used Shifting Sand Deco Gel Acid Stain and DCI Concrete Dye in Charcoal and Ash Brown.
+• We used Shifting Sand Deco Gel Stain and Concrete Dye in Charcoal and Ash Brown.

 Measure the location of the X cuts on the bottom of your project, make a mark in your yard where your stakes should be set, then drive the metal stakes into the ground using a pretty solid hammer